 - Also contact your vet if your dog seems lethargic, uncomfortable, has a reduced or non-existent appetite, has diarrhea or is vomiting.

-- Have your dog wear a cone (commonly known as a “cone of shame”) will help prevent them from licking their incision site, which could lead to infection.
+- Having your dog wear a cone (commonly known as a “cone of shame”) will help prevent them from licking their incision site, which could lead to infection.
 Your vet can recommend the appropriate cone for your dog.

 - Refrain from bathing your dog for at least 10 days following surgery.